Injectables

 This is less an aftercare mistake and more a perception one, but it is the source of more unnecessary anxiety than almost any other factor.
 Botox results do not appear immediately.
 Most patients begin noticing subtle changes between days three and five, with full results visible around days ten to fourteen.

 Looking in the mirror the day after your appointment and panicking that nothing has changed is one of the most common Botox experiences, and it is also completely premature.
-Trust the two-week timeline.
+Trust the timeline.
 Your true result is two weeks away, not two days away.
+Patients who book follow-up appointments at day five or six often find they were unnecessarily worried about an outcome that was still developing.

 What You Can and Should Do